Polynomially knotted 2-spheres: Prerequisites

-Both these theorems were proved using Weierstrass' Approximation \cite{Rudin}.
-Later concrete polynomial embeddings representing few classes of knots were constructed and their degrees were estimated (eg., \cite{Prabhakar}, \cite{Mishra}).

-In all the constructions, the main idea is to fix a suitable knot diagram in mind and find real polynomials $f(t)$ and $g(t)$ such that the plane curve $(x(t), Y(t))= (f(t),g(t))$ provides the projection of the diagram.
-For this curve one can explicitly find the parameter pairs $(s_i,t_i)$ for which $f(s_i)=f(t_i)$ and $g(s_i)=g(t_i)$ for each $i$.
-Then depending upon the over/under crossing information we can construct a polynomial $h(t)$ which provides $h(s_i)<h(t_i)$ at an under crossing and $h(s_i)>h(t_i)$ at an over crossing.
-Note that in our construction we always project the knot on $XY$ plane and $Z$ coordinate provides the height function.
+Both of these theorems stated above were proved using Weierstrass' Approximation \cite{Rud}.
+Later, concrete polynomial embeddings representing a few classes of knots were constructed, and their degrees were estimated (\cite{PraMis}, \cite{Mish09}).
+In all these constructions the main idea was to find a concrete embedding to fix a suitable knot diagram and find real polynomials $f(t)$ and $g(t)$ such that the plane curve $(x(t), y(t))= (f(t),g(t))$ provides the projection of the diagram.
+For this curve, one can explicitly find the parameter pairs $(s_i,t_i)$ for which $f(s_i)=f(t_i)$ and $g(s_i)=g(t_i)$ for each $i$.
+Then, depending upon the over/under crossing information, the authors construct a polynomial $h(t)$ which satisfies $h(s_i)<h(t_i)$, at an undercrossing and $h(s_i)>h(t_i)$, at an overcrossing.
+Note that, in these embeddings, the knot is always projected on the $XY$ plane, and the $Z$ co-ordinate provides the height function.
 All the crossings of the knot lie in the image of a closed interval $[a,b]$.
-We prove the following lemma which will be useful in Section 4.